 Essentially a prospecting licence authorises the user to prospect for minerals using hand tools only.
 The licence requires the holder to restore any ground disturbance before leaving the site.
 Limited samples may be taken from the site.

 Only hand prospecting for material is allowed and only hand-held tools may be used.
-The use of mechanical machinery or any explosives is prohibited.
-The use of sluices and trommels and motorised pumps is not permitted.
+The use of any explosives is prohibited.
+Mechanised machinery, dredges, sluices, high-bankers, trommels and motorised pumps are not permitted, excepting for hand held and un-motorised sluices and related items that are less than 1m in length and can be easily carried in the field by an average person.
+If in doubt please check with Mineral Resources Tasmania prior to their use.
 The licence will be withdrawn from any person breaching this condition.

 Yes - A Group Prospecting Licence enables commercial tour operators to conduct group prospecting tours in agreed areas for groups up to 20 participants.
 Participants in the tour do not need to hold an individual prospecting licence.
 Holders of a Group Prospecting Licence are responsible for the actions of all participants in the Group Prospecting activities.

 Group Prospecting Licence holders are responsible for ensuring they obtain the relevant licences, permissions and/or authorisations from the controlling authorities on all Crown/State-owned land(s) that they intend to conduct prospecting activities.
 Authorities include Crown Land Services, Sustainable Timber Tasmania and Tasmanian Parks and Wildlife Service.